-1.1.
-Evolution of method and algorithms
+2.1 Evolution of method and algorithms

-1.1.1.
-Origins of the STI method
+2.1.1 Origins of the STI method

 The Speech Transmission Index was conceived by Tammo Houtgast and Herman Steeneken.
-Their first international publication dates from 1971 and appeared in Acustica [1].
+The first international publication dates from 1971 and appeared in Acustica [1].
 What inspired Houtgast and Steeneken to develop the STI was the desire to save time and to eliminate the dull work associated with subjective intelligibility tests.
 Or, in the words of Houtgast: their "laziness."
-Their work at TNO back then consisted largely of carrying out lengthy evaluations of speech intelligibility, mainly of military communication systems, using large numbers of human test subjects.
-They needed a faster, and more diagnostic, alternative to subjective listening tests.
-Their primary design objective was that it should be a physical measuring method (i.e., based purely on physical principles without humans in the measuring loop), which could produce results fast.
-Moreover, they needed a measuring method that could use a test signal in order to obtain direct and immediate results.
+Work at TNO back then consisted largely of carrying out lengthy evaluations of speech intelligibility, mainly of military communication systems, using large numbers of human test subjects.
+The need was there for a faster, and more diagnostic, alternative to subjective listening tests.
+The primary design objective was that it should be a physical measuring method (i.e., based purely on physical principles without humans in the measuring loop), which could produce results fast.
+Moreover, a measuring method was required that could use a test signal in order to obtain direct and immediate results.
 This sets the Speech Transmission Index apart from the Articulation Index [2].
-The AI was already there at the time; the STI owes several of its key characteristics to work by French and Steinberg [3] on which the AI is also based.
+The AI was already there at the time; the STI owes several of its key characteristics to the work done by French and Steinberg [3] on which the AI is also based.
 However, the AI (and later on its successor SII) is basically calculated from measured sound pressure levels, theoretical data or measured impulse responses.
-Among other things, this means that it is inherently "blind" to non-linear effects.
+Among other things, this means that the AI and SII are inherently "blind" to non-linear effects, whereas the STI incorporates these effects.